ldapjs/node-ldapjs/docs/filters.md

     f.matches({cn: 'foo'});  => true
     f.matches({cn: 'bar'});  => false

-Note that "strict" equality matching is used, and by default everything in ldapjs (and LDAP) is a UTF-8 string.
+Equality matching uses "strict" type JavaScript comparison, and by default everything in ldapjs (and LDAP) is a UTF-8 string.
 If you want comparison of numbers, or something else, you'll need to use a middleware interceptor that transforms values of objects.

 # PresenceFilter